Stanton Road was where the Derbyshires lived.

 Immediately behind them, on the west side of Stanton Road, “was a garden bounded by a wall to the lane, and then came an attractive dwelling of the modern farm-house type.
 This was rather picturesque and belonged perhaps to the early 18th century … it had, I think, a thatched roof.”

-This is all recalled by ‘Tilkestune’ of the Advertiser (Mar 1929) who also remembers that the house faced south, though it also had a door and a window or two on the north side.
+Much of this is recalled by ‘Tilkestune’ of the Advertiser (IA Mar 1929) who also remembers that the house faced south, though it also had a door and a window or two on the north side.
 Adeline disagrees, stating that “Job Derbyshire’s farm house was on the right side facing north, with gable up to the road.”

 In 1871 this was 18 Stanton Road.